ghc-proposals/ghc-proposals/proposals/0000-lazy-field-annotations.rst

 This proposal has expected impact level 0 under the scale in the proposal
 template: no breakage.

-No existing program changes meaning unless it opts into ``LazyFieldAnnotations``.
-With the extension enabled, strictly more programs are accepted.
-The meaning of existing ``StrictData`` code is unchanged.
+No existing program changes meaning.
+With ``LazyFieldAnnotations`` enabled, strictly more programs are accepted.
+Existing ``StrictData`` code is unchanged.

 There is no migration burden.
 Users and code generators may opt into the new extension when they want to write lazy field annotations explicitly.